dalanicolai/zotero-find/README.md

     :init
     (setq zotero-root-dir "/path/to/directory/Zotero/"))
 ```
-or on linux if your Zotero directory is located at it's default locaten `~/Zotero/"` then just add `(use-package zotero-find)`
+or on linux if your Zotero directory is located at it's default location `~/Zotero/` then just add `(use-package zotero-find)`

 <b id="f1">1</b> You might want to keep your private directory in a (cloud) synced directory, and create a symlink to that directory from your .emacs.d directory. [↩](#a1)